-Cultivators shall keep and use absorbent materials designated for spill containment and spill cleanup equipment on-site for use in an accidental spill of fertilizers, petroleum products, hazardous materials, and other substances which may degrade water of the state.
-A spill cleanup kit shall be stored anywhere deleterious material are being used.
+A spill cleanup kit will be located near or made available wherever chemicals, fuels, or amendments are stored or used.
 In case of a major spill of fertilizers, or any petroleum products, the cannabis cultivator shall immediately notify the California Office of Emergency Services at 1-800-852-7550 and initiate cleanup activities for all spills that could enter a waterbody or degrade groundwater.